 Beranger’s Ireland: eighteenth-century watercolours by Gabriel Beranger, c.1729-1817

-To mark the bicentenary of the death of Gabriel Beranger on 18 February, 1817, this exhibition features a selection of original watercolours from the Royal Irish Academy collection.
+Marking the bicentenary of the death of Gabriel Beranger on 18 February, 1817, this exhibition features a selection of original watercolours from our collection.

 Gabriel Beranger was a Dutch artist who came to Ireland in 1750, remaining there until his death.
 He ran a print shop and artist’s warehouse in Dublin and spent much of his time sketching the antiquities of Ireland.
 From 1779-83 he was one of the main artists employed by the Hibernian Antiquarian Society, a predecessor of the Royal Irish Academy, to draw the ancient monuments of Ireland.
 He embarked on an extensive sketching tour of Connacht in 1779 with the Italian architect Bigari, which became the most important archaeological survey of Ireland until the Ordnance Survey began in 1824.